vtalibov/SprintOverlay/development/README.md

 ## Development container

-* Install Docker and Docker Compose tool (*e.g.*, on Ubuntu/Debian: `sudo apt install docker.io docker-composer`).
+* Install Docker and Docker Compose tool
 * Build image.
-The image just contains a nginx server (`sudo docker image -t imagename:tag .`).
+The image contains just a nginx server (`sudo docker image -t imagename:tag .`).
-* In `docker-compose.yml`, mount correct path of `./public` to `/usr/share/nginx/html` of the container.
-You probably want to add this file to `.gitignore`.
+* In `docker-compose.yml`, mount correct path to `/public` to `/usr/share/nginx/html` of the container
 * Launch the container with `sudo docker-compose up`; add flag `-d` to detach it to background.

 NGL Overlay would be accessible on `localhost:8080`.